dinesh-easwar/Pet-Match/README.md

 but also add a missing pet dog to the database.
 Pet-match runs on localhost and makes use of **RESTFUL API**

 ## Getting started
-These instructions will help you in starting the project once you have cloned it to your PC.
+These instructions will help you in starting the project once you have cloned it to your PC

 ### Prerequisites
 * In order to start the project and add details into the database, you need to have mongodb present in your PC.